Welcome to Giro & Associates, LLC

 In addition to preparing an estate plan, it's best to also consider making other preparations for the future during these peak earning years.

 If you've got parents or in-laws who are receiving long-term care, either at home or in a residential care facility, you likely know the high cost of care seniors in New Jersey face.
-While home care in the Hackensack area costs an average of $5,529 per month, according to Genworth's 2021 Cost of Care Survey, more intensive senior care options like nursing care average in excess of $10,000 per month.
+While home care in the River Edge area costs an average of $5,529 per month, according to Genworth's 2021 Cost of Care Survey, more intensive senior care options like nursing care average in excess of $10,000 per month.
 That's why it's important to have a financial plan for long-term care, which is required by more than 60% of U.S. seniors.